Praiz22/ocr-tech/README.md

-# OCR-Based Image Classification System
+# OCR-Based Image Classification System\n\nA Streamlit app using OCR and ML to classify images.

-This project uses Streamlit, OpenCV, and Tesseract OCR to classify images based on extracted text.